 You must file a Salary Deferral Agreement with the Administrator before you can begin making Elective Deferrals to the Plan.
 Your Salary Deferral Agreement is where you indicate the amount that you want us to withhold from your Compensation and contribute to the Plan on your behalf.
-This is also where you indicate if you want all or any part of the amount withheld to be treated as a Roth Elective Deferral.
 You can elect to contribute either a percentage of your Compensation or a flat dollar amount.